-Lets you bind an external piece of information, or attachment to the transformation.
-You can also remove an attachment from an object, override an attachment binding's default value, or change a bound attachment's position.
+Bind an external piece of information or attachment to the transformation.
+You can also remove an attachment from an object, override the default value of an attachment, or change the position of a bound attachment.
 To override the value of the attachment you have moved to the Selected Attachments grid, double-click the Value field of the target attachment.
-ER/Studio opens the Value Override Editor or a list, depending on the attachment datatype.
+ER/Studio® Data Architect opens the Value Override Editor or a list, depending on the attachment datatype.
 Attachments are created in the Attachments folder of the Data Dictionary and must be applied to the default before they will display on this tab.